Early Years Practitioners

-Half hour introduction meeting with staff involved
+Introduction meeting with all staff involved (30 minutes).

-Framework for children's communication development
+Framework for children's communication development.

-Interaction skills self-rating tool for practitioners
+Interaction skills self-rating tool for practitioners.

-Outcome tool to measure changes in children’s communication
+Outcome tool to measure changes in children’s communication skills.

-Practitioner feedback questionnaire
+Practitioner feedback questionnaire.

-Feedback report at the end of the course
+Feedback report at the end of the course.

 Post-course support is also available (additional charges apply):

-Follow-up sessions with practitioners (e.g. termly, 6-monthly)
+Follow-up sessions with practitioners facilitated by the therapist (e.g. termly, 6-monthly).

 Share the training and cost with other settings (or the parents of the children taking part).

-What is VERVE-Child Interaction?
+What is VERVE Child Interaction?

-VERVE celebrates and builds upon the unique interaction patterns that exist between the adult and child.
+VERVE Child Interaction celebrates and builds upon the unique interaction patterns that exist between the adult and child.
 The adult focuses on their timing and skills in interacting with the child, with the support of moment-by-moment video analysis and reflection.
 They learn to recognise the impact of their skilful interaction patterns on the child’s emerging skills, which supports the child to reach their communication and learning potential.

 Aims of the Course

-Observation and interaction skills, focusing initially on interaction with a particular child during play
+Observation and interaction skills, focusing initially on interaction with a particular child during play.

-Self-regulation, attention and face-watching
+Regulation, attention and face-watching